ASHTECH Leadership

 Student welfare

-Safe learning environment, guidance systems, and responsiveness to issues affecting student wellbeing.
+Safe learning environment, guidance systems, boarding support, and responsiveness to issues affecting students.

 Community partnership